compsci201/compsci201.github.io/huffman/5-Analysis.md

 Can a file be designed that should compress a lot?
 When is it no longer worthwhile to keep compressing that file?

-Can a file be designed that should compress a lot?
-When is it no longer worthwhile to keep compressing that file?